woss/photon/webpack_demo/README.md

 #### Photon w/ Webpack Demo

 This directory contains a pre-configured quick-start demo, which hooks into a Webpack build pipeline, and provides all WASM-friendly functions.
+The setup now uses Webpack 5 with TypeScript, but the core behaviour remains the same.

 To get started: